 Reynold F. Nesiba currently serves as a third-term state senator from District 15 where he represents downtown and northern Sioux Falls in the South Dakota State Senate.
+He is running for reelection.
 In addition to his work on the REDI Board, Reynold serves as Minority Whip, ranking minority member on the Joint Committee on Appropriations (JCA), and as a committee member of the Government Operations and Audit Committee (GOAC), Retirement Law, and Joint Legislative Procedures Committees.
-He also serves on the steering committees for the International Legislators Forum and the Bowhay Institute for Legislative Leadership Development for the Council of State Government's Midwestern Legislative Conference.
+He also serves on the steering committee for the International Legislators Forum.
 Originally from St. Paul, Nebraska, Reynold received his B.A. in economics from the University of Denver in 1989, and his M.A.
 (1991) and Ph.D.
 (1995) in economics from the University of Notre Dame.
-For the last 26 years, Reynold has been teaching at Augustana University in Sioux Falls, South Dakota where he currently serves as Professor of Economics.
-He is married to Erika and they each have two sons and two step-sons.
+For the last 27 years, Reynold has been teaching at Augustana University in Sioux Falls, South Dakota where he currently serves as Professor of Economics.
+He is married to Erika and together they serve as guardians to an adorable two-year-old miniature bernedoodle, named Paisely.
+Reynold and Erika each have two sons, two step-sons, and one grandson.

-Casey Crabtree currently serves as Director of Economic Development for Heartland Consumers Power District in Madison, South Dakota.
-He is a graduate of Northern State University, where he was also a four year member of the football team.
+Casey Crabtree currently serves as Director of Economic Development for Heartland Energy in Madison, South Dakota.
+He leads their efforts to attract new businesses and encourage existing businesses to expand in Heartland communities.
+He oversees the economic development programs including grants, energy incentives and revolving loan funds to facilitate growth in the region.
+He is a graduate of Northern State University, where he was also a four-year member of the football team and graduated from the Leadership South Dakota program in 2017.
 Casey has spent much of his career working in business development and management.
 He has held positions for Daktronics in both Brookings, SD and Chicago, IL and with Interstate Batteries in Sioux Falls.
 Casey and his wife Ashley are also entrepreneurs and own small businesses in the Madison area.
-Casey is also a senator in the South Dakota Legislature.
+Casey has been elected to serve his second term in the South

+Dakota State Senate, representing District 8.
 He was elected Majority Whip by his peers in 2021, is chair of the Senate Commerce and Energy committee, and a member of the State Affairs, Transportation and Legislative Procedures committees.
-Casey and Ashley live just outside of Madison with their two boys Casyn and Callan, where they enjoy attending sporting events and spending time outdoors.
+He has also served on the Redistricting committee, and interim studies on workforce housing and property taxes.
+Casey and Ashley live just outside of Madison with their two boys, where they enjoy attending sporting events and spending time outdoors.

 Jennifer Keintz is serving her first term in the South Dakota House of Representatives, representing District 1.
+Keintz is a 2022 candidate for Lt.
+Governor, running with gubernatorial candidate Rep. Jamie Smith.
 In addition to the REDI Board, Jennifer serves on the Health and Human Services and Education Committees as well as the Workforce Housing Needs in SD interim study and Ag Land Task Force.
 Outside of the Legislature, Jennifer is broker and co-owner of Dakota View Realty and Auctions based in Sisseton.
 She is a member of the Glacial Lakes Area Development Board and the Strand-Kjorsvig Community Rest Home Board.
 Jennifer was born in Aberdeen, lived in southwest Minnesota for most of her childhood, and graduated from South Dakota State University with a B.S. in Journalism and a M.S. in Communication Studies.
 Her career in marketing strategy and research enabled her to live and work in several cities and countries for 15 years before returning to South Dakota in 2014.
 Jennifer lives outside Eden with her husband Corey and their daughter Amelia.